 To minimize the risk of Emotet virus infection and potential destruction if such infection does occur, users are advised to follow a set of standard best practices, such as not downloading files from suspicious emails and keeping an updated version of antivirus on the machine at all times.

 For organizations, it is advised to restrict inbound SMB communication between client systems in order to prevent Emotet from spreading from one machine to another within the local network, provide security training for personnel and instruct employees about the danger of mail spam as well as take all possible precautions to filter out potentially malicious emails at firewall.

 The main distribution method of Emotet malware is malicious email campaigns.
 The trojan uses it’s address book stealer module to pull the contacts from the email account of its victim and send itself to found contacts from the hijacked account.

 Bearing in mind that potential victims are receiving an email from somebody they know and trust, Emotet has a very high chance of a successful attack.
 The received email usually contains a link to a malicious URL that downloads the malware when clicked.
 However, email spam is not the only distribution Method that this malware utilizes.
 It may also take advantage of certain Windows vulnerabilities, thus the malware can make it’s way into a machine completely “silently”, without the user ever knowing about it.

 In your analysis of Emotet malware will be useful our feature "Fake Net".
 It intercepts HTTP requests and returns 404 error, forcing malware to reveal its C2 links.

 To turn it on in "Advanced mode" of the "New task" window check the box next to the "Fake net" in the "Network" section.

-Thankfully, modern online hunting services like ANY.RUN are equipped with equally advanced research functions and allow professionals to study cyber threats with the maximum efficiency, helping researchers to battle elusive malware like Emotet.
+Thankfully, modern online hunting services like ANY.RUN are equipped with equally advanced research functions and allows professionals to study cyber threats with maximum efficiency, helping researchers to battle elusive malware like Emotet.